-The working strength diluted wash buffer is stable until the indicated expiry date if stored at $+2^{\circ}$ C to $+8^{\circ}$ C and handled properly.

-- Chromogen/substrate solution: Ready for use.
-Close the bottle immediately after use, as the contents are sensitive to light 本.
+- The working strength wash buffer is stable for 4 weeks when stored at +2°C to +8°C and handled properly. - Chromogen/substrate solution: Ready for use.
+Close the bottle immediately after use, as the contents are sensitive to light [★].
 The chromogen/substrate solution must be clear on use.
 Do not use the solution if it is blue coloured. - Stop solution: Ready for use.